-Of all the genres of contemporary cinema, perhaps “thriller” is the most slippery.
+Of all the genres of contemporary cinema, perhaps “thriller” is the most difficult movie category to define.
 Is there really a difference between a thriller and film noir?
-Are thrillers just horror or action movies with more middle-brow aspirations?
+Are thrillers just horror movies or action movies with more middle-brow aspirations?
 What’s the difference between a suspense movie and a thriller anyway?

 Rather than trying to define thrillers, perhaps it’s best to work backward: what are the best movies often considered to be examples of